Cat People (1942 film): Plot

 Irena never consummates the marriage, fearful of the consequences.
 Oliver is patient with her, but eventually persuades her to see a psychiatrist, Dr. Louis Judd.
 Judd tries to convince her that her fears stem from childhood traumas.
 Meanwhile, Irena is unhappy to discover that Oliver has confided in his assistant, Alice Moore.
 Alice confesses to Oliver that she loves him.
 When Irena spots Oliver and Alice seated together at a restaurant, she follows Alice home.
 Just as Alice hears a menacing sound, a bus pulls up and she boards it.
 Soon afterward, a groundskeeper discovers several freshly killed sheep.
 The paw prints leading away turn into imprints of a woman's shoes.
 A disheveled Irena returns to her apartment; she is shown afterward weeping in the bathtub.
 Irena dreams of Dr. Judd dressed up as King John speaking of "the key".
 She later steals the key to the panther's cage at the zoo.

 Irena, Oliver, and Alice visit a museum, and Irena is angered when the two virtually ignore her.
 That evening, when Alice decides to use the basement swimming pool of her apartment building, she is stalked by an animal.
 When Alice screams for help, Irena appears, turning on the lights, and says she is looking for Oliver.
 Alice later finds her bathrobe torn to shreds.
 After an appointment with Dr. Judd, Irena tells Oliver that she is no longer afraid, but Oliver tells her it is too late: he has realized that he loves Alice and intends to divorce Irena.
 Later at work, Oliver and Alice are cornered by a snarling animal.
 Oliver and Alice manage to get out of the building, but not before smelling Irena's perfume.

 Alice calls Judd to warn him to stay away from Irena, but he hangs up when Irena arrives for her appointment with him.
-He kisses Irena passionately, causing her to transform into a panther and subsequently kill him.
+He kisses Irena passionately, causing her to transform into a panther and subsequently kill him, while he stabs her with his cane-sword.
 When Oliver and Alice arrive, Irena slips away and goes to the zoo.
 She opens the panther's cage with the stolen key and is struck down by the escaping panther, which is accidentally hit and killed by a car.
-Next to the panther's cage, Oliver and Alice find Irena's dead body lying on the ground.
+Next to the cage, Oliver and Alice find Irena's dead body, transformed into a panther, lying on the ground.
 Oliver says, "She never lied to us", and leads Alice away.